Skip to content

 Transfer the mortgage

-Some lenders allow a transfer of equity where one person is removed from the mortgage.
-This requires the remaining borrower to meet the lender’s affordability criteria independently.
+Some lenders allow a transfer of equity, which takes one name off the mortgage.
+The borrower who remains still has to meet the lender’s affordability criteria on their own income.

 4. 04